daniyyell-dev/daniyyell-dev/README.md

-## whoami 👋

-- ❓ InfoSec Professional working on the Blue side and Machine Learning.
-- 🔭 Currently working on Security Engineering.
-- 🌱 Learning Machine Learning.
+# Hi there! 👋

+I'm Daniel Jeremiah, a Sr. SOC Engineer and DFIR enthusiast.
+I'm currently learning Python for automation and Machine Learning.

 ## 💪 My Keys Area